 What is the NYCity News Service?

-The NYCity News Service is an award-winning media outelt that feeds New York neighborhood stories to news organizations of all types and sizes, and produced in-depth special reports.
+The NYCity News Service is an award-winning media outlet that feeds stories to news organizations of all types and sizes, and produces in-depth special reports.

 Where is the News Service based?

-The News Service is based in Midtown Manhattan and run out of the newsroom at the City University of New York Graduate School of Journalism.
+The News Service is based in Midtown Manhattan and run out of the newsroom at the Craig Newmark Graduate School of Journalism at CUNY.

 Who provides the content?

-Stories are reported, written and prepared by students, under the close supervision of the school’s News Service Director and professors – all veteran journalists, led by Dean Sarah Bartlett.
+Stories are reported, written and prepared by students, under the close supervision of the school’s news director and professors—all veteran journalists, led by Dean Graciela Mochkofsky.

 What are the rules for using stories?

 The student’s byline must appear on all pieces.
 We ask that the NYCity News Service also be given credit.
 Stories that already have appeared elsewhere will be marked as such on the site – we love when you link to us.
 In pieces where a portion of a News Service story is used, we ask that the News Service and student be given credit.
-Outlets interested in using News Service content should contact Jere Hester, Director of the News Products and Projects, at firstname.lastname@example.org.
+Outlets interested in using News Service content should contact Jere Hester, Director of Editorial Projects and Partnerships, at [email protected].

 What’s the cost?